Dashkin

 Dashkin is a village in Astore, Pakistan.
 It is 85 km from Gilgit, the capital of Gilgit-Baltistan.
 It has over 5,000 inhabitants, primarily farmers and herdsmen.

 The area is rich in gemstones and is home to a number of rare species of wildlife, such as the Astor markhor (a species of ibex) and the snow leopard.
 Dofana Mountain and several forests are nearby.
 Hunting permits are available.

-In 2003, the International Union of Nature Conservation launched a pilot to test the concept of community-based forest management in the Dashkin–_Mushkin–Tarbuling Forest as part of the Mountain Areas Conservancy Project, an initiative aimed at sustaining biodiversity in Karakoram-Hindu Kush in the western Himalayan mountains in northern Pakistan.
+In 2003, the International Union of Nature Conservation launched a pilot to test the concept of community-based forest management in the Dashkin–Mushkin–Tarbuling Forest as part of the Mountain Areas Conservancy Project, an initiative aimed at sustaining biodiversity in Karakoram-Hindu Kush in the western Himalayan mountains in northern Pakistan.

-The people of Dashkin engage in some traditional sports like swimming, riding, hunting, kabdi, basra and rasa kashi.
-The village has many natural resources, and the Dichil Nallah of Dashkin has many gemstones.
-The people of Dashkin has active political role in Gilgit-Baltistan since independence.
-There are a number of notable people from this small village, including:Martyer #Hawaldar Bilal sacrifice their life for us and got #tamgah Jurait .Dr.
-Talibullah Shah (late), SSP Amir Hamza (late),DC.Swal Meer(late) Advocate Siffat Khan (late), Inspector Muhammad Ibrahim (late) and Molana Adul Sami, Shams Uddin ,Dr. Muhammad Iqbal, Headmaster Barkat shah (Retd),DDO.Mirbaz Khan(late),Dc.
-Amir Azam Hamza,AC.Nisar Ahmed,Professor Abdul Razaq,Lecturer Shams Ur Rehman.
-Academic from the area include Khalid Mahmood M.Phil from Quid-i-Azam University, Ph.D from ICCBS, Karachi University; Raza ullah M.Phil leading to Ph.D HEJ.
-Research Institute of Chemistry, ICCBS, University of Karachi and 20+ medical doctors.7+ Army officers,and many sons of this land sacrifices their life for our motherland #Pakistan and a number of many people belong to many departments.A great Historian of GB Abdul Mujeeb Fani hailing from this village.